omeka/classic-enduser/docs/Plugins/CSS_Editor.md

 The CSS Editor configuration page contains a large text field in which you can write your custom css.
 Type your code as you would in a css document.
 Be sure to save changes.

 ![CSS editor](../doc_files/plugin_images/CSSE.png)

+The [W3C has an excellent CSS tutorial and reference](https://www.w3schools.com/css/){target=_blank} to help you find the individual elements you wish to customize on your site.